calj/docker-nginx-www-redirect/README.md

 docker-nginx-www-redirect
 ===========================

-A simple nginx container which redirects all http requests to the same hostname with www.
+A simple nginx container that redirects all requests to http://domain to https://www.domain